Sheffield-Miami-Spring2023/IMS322CD/docs/JavaScript - Jumping Right In.md

 Notice a couple of things about the previous line:
 - It starts with `document`, which is the main object that represents your web page.
 If you want to access any element in an HTML page, you always start with accessing the document object.
 - `getElementById` is a method of the document.
-It does exactly what it says: gets an element from the HTML that has the matching id provided in parantheses.
-From this, we can also assume that any HTML element that will be used as part of an interaction should be given an id.
+It does exactly what it says: gets an element from the HTML that has an id matching the one provided as a parameter in the parantheses.
+From this, we can also assume that any HTML element that will be used as part of an interaction should be given an id attribute.
 - Anything named with multiple words in JavaScript, like `getElementById`, uses the camelCase convention: start lowercase, capialize each successive word, no spaces or hyphens.
 - However, things that were named in the HTML first, like the `first-paragraph` id, still use the kebab-case convention.
 - In JavaScript, a statement ends with a semi-colon.
 Modern JavaScript is pretty forgivable about missing semi-colons, but you'll still want to get in the habit of using them.